 - 2. A DA Speed Letter, Court Order or approval from the City Attorney's Office is required for all evidence items requests. - 3.
 Discovery documentation requests are typically fulfilled through the Administrative Assistant.
-Requesting parties are charged according to the City's Administrative Instructions.

-P. Crime Laboratory Pre-Trial Policy
+Requesting parties are charged according to the City's Administrative Instructions. - X. Crime Laboratory Pre-Trial Policy

 - 1. The purpose of the Crime Laboratory Pretrial Policy document is to ensure a cooperative, secure, and convenient process for all parties involved in the judicial system to have access to personnel and documents.
-The Crime Laboratory deals with large volumes of cases and items with relatively very few expert witness Forensic Scientists, this policy is needed and has been created, to accomplish this mission - 2.
+The Crime Laboratory deals with large volumes of cases and items with relatively very few expert witness Forensic Scientists, this policy is needed and has been created, to accomplish this mission. - 2.
 These policies are implemented based upon current practices of other bureaus and agencies such as the Office of the Medical Investigator.
 Due to the very small number of expert witness Forensic Scientists, these policies ensure their availability to as many attorneys and court proceedings as possible.
-It also ensures that minimal disruption to case analysis occurs.

-3. Location and Scheduling

-- All Crime Laboratory personnel will-conduct their interviews at the Crime Lab or via telephonic means MFSC either telephonically or by video after determining a time and date that is agreeable to all parties.
+It also ensures that minimal disruption to case analysis occurs. - 3.
+Location and Scheduling - a.
+All Crime Laboratory personnel will conduct their interviews at the Crime Lab or via telephonic means after determining a time and date agreeable to all parties.
 Contact information for all Crime Laboratory personnel can be obtained by contacting the Crime Lab's Administrative Assistant at (505) 823-4200. - b.
-All pre-trials will be scheduled to begin between the hours of 9AM-3PM with the pre-trial ending by close-of-business (4 PM).

-Q. Crime Laboratory Subpoena Policy

-- 1. Crime Laboratory staff will schedule pretrial meetings upon request.
+All pre-trials will be scheduled to begin between the hours of 9AM-3PM with the pre-trial ending by close-of-business (4 PM). - Y. Crime Laboratory Subpoena Policy - 1.
+Crime Laboratory staff will schedule pretrial meetings upon request.
 These requests shall be mailed, hand-delivered, faxed, or emailed to the individual being served, or to the Crime Laboratory's Administrative Assistant.
 Individuals who choose to fax subpoenas should call to verify receipt at the Laboratory. - 2.
-All served subpoenas will be responded to by Crime Laboratory personnel.

-Other than administrative personnel, Crime Lab employees will
+All served subpoenas will be responded to by Crime Laboratory personnel. - 3.
+Other than administrative personnel, Crime Lab employees will not accept subpoenas for individuals other than themselves. - 4.
+Hand-delivered subpoenas are only accepted on site during business hours.